MicrosoftDocs/security/security-docs/operations/ingest-data-sources.md

 ### Set up data sources per your environment

-This section describes data sources you may want to use, depending on the services and deployment methods used in your environment.
+This section describes data sources you might want to use, depending on the services and deployment methods used in your environment.

 |Scenario  |Data sources  |
 |---------|---------|